Optimal Dose-Limited Phase Estimation without Entanglement: Lossy Optics

 So far we have neglected losses other than those caused by the sample.
 We will now consider the effects of loss during probe preparation (probability $1-\etap$), loss between each stage of a MP or chain interferometer (probability $1-\etart$), and loss during detection (probability $1-\etam$).

-Loss during probe preparation decreases intensity without affecting the dose efficiency for single-particle measurements.
-However this type of loss can still reduce the effectiveness of entangled probes.
+Loss during probe preparation has no effect on dose efficiency for separable probes.
+However it can reduce the effectiveness of entangled probes.
 For squeezed states, this loss injects vacuum noise, putting a ceiling on the maximum effective squeezing.
 For the same reason, entanglement-enhanced measurements also suffer disproportionately from loss at the detection stage.

 The dose efficiencies for each of the measurements discussed so far are derived in the supplemental document.
-For CI and squeezed-state measurements, the dose efficiency has upper bound
+For CI and squeezed-state measurements, the dose efficiency has the upper bound